Clam Chowder Recipe (VIDEO)

 Homemade clam chowder is easy and such a treat.
 It is creamy, but light and so satisfying.
 This New England style clam chowder recipe is loaded with tender clams, silky potatoes and crunchy bacon.

-The cilantro on top is brilliant – an idea I picked up from my favorite restaurant clam chowder.
+The SECRET INGREDIENT: The cilantro on top is brilliant – an idea I picked up from my favorite restaurant clam chowder.
 Try it and you’ll want to top all of your clam chowders with bacon and cilantro forever!

 Watch How to Make Easy Clam Chowder Recipe:

-This chowder rivals the best clam chowders I have tried and it’s not as guilty with only 1 cup of cream for the entire pot, but it sure tastes indulgent (WINNING!).
+This creamy clam chowder recipe rivals the best clam chowders I have tried and it’s not as guilty with only 1 cup of cream for the entire pot, but it sure tastes indulgent (WINNING!).
 It has simple ingredients with minimal prep.
 You can start with fresh clams if you wish but using canned clams is so easy and less expensive than purchasing clams by the pound.

 P.S.
 That gorgeous dutch oven can be found here (affiliate link).
 Folks say everything tastes better in a dutch oven and I tend to agree.
 It’s also more fun to cook in one – it feels rustic and charming to push bacon around with a wooden spatula in one of these.
 The dutch oven is a tool that cooks have been using for centuries.
 Are you a fan of dutch oven cooking?

 This clam chowder is hearty and loaded.
 Nearly every bite has clams in it which is awesome because what you get at restaurants is very little clams and veggies but just a ton of cream.
 I find homemade clam chowder is so much more enjoyable than dining out.